NomadHK/salt/README.md

 The whole process takes about 8 hours to complete on my computer.
 Other than the base LFS programs (without Attr, Acl, Libcap, Grub, Libpipeline, Man-DB, Texinfo and any documentation), it also installs Sudo, ALSA, Dhcpcd, Wpa_supplicant, X, Wacom driver, Openbox, Gimp, Inkscape, Unrar, Unzip, Urxvt, Xfe (with Xfw), Mplayer, Transmission-cli and Chrome.
 I've also included Wayland and Vulkan for study; if you don't want them, comment out lines 1092-1104 and remove the mention of wayland and vulkan at the end of line 1110.

 After boot-up, you can log into the "me" account.
 Type `startx` to bring up the GUI, and then right-click to bring up the programs menu.
+Alt+Tab to bring a window to the front.

 To adjust screen brightness, go into /sys/class/backlight/intel_backlight and echo (as root, not sudo) a number into "brightness".
 This number must be less than the one stipulated in "max_brightness".
 To make the change permanent, edit the corresponding line in /etc/init.d/setup.